Zeus0source/Iterational-Statements-in-C-Plus-Plus/README.md

 + reversing of integer values
 + Simple login through password
 + Patterns(Star Patterns, Floyd's series)

+# Algorithms:
+For Floyd's Series:

+Step 1: Start

+Step 2: Initialize variables:

+  - i and j for loop counters

+  - x = 1 to keep track of numbers to print

+  - n = 4 for number of rows (can be taken as input too)

+Step 3: Loop i from 1 to n (inclusive):

+  a.
+Loop j from 1 to i (inclusive):

+    - Print value of x followed by a space

+    - Increment x by 1

+    - Print a newline

+  b.
+Print a blank line after each row (also inside outer loop)

+Step 4: End

+For Alphabet Pattern:

+Step 1: Start

+Step 2: Initialize variables:

+  - i and j for loop control

+  - ch = 'A' to store the current character to print

+  - n = 4 to define the number of rows

+Step 3: Loop i from 1 to n (inclusive):

+  a.
+Loop j from 1 to i (inclusive):

+    - Print the current character ch

+    - Increment ch to the next character (e.g., 'A' → 'B')

+  b.
+Print a newline after each row

+Step 4: End

+For Star Patterns:

+Step 1: Start
+Step 2: Initialize variables:

+  - i, j for controlling loops
+  - n = 5 to set the number of rows

+Step 3: Loop i from 1 to n (inclusive):

+  a.
+Loop j from 1 to i (inclusive):

+    - Print * without newline

+  b.
+After inner loop ends, print a newline (endl) to move to the next row

+Step 4: End

+For Reversing of Integers:

+Step 1: Start

+Step 2: Declare variables:

+n: to store the input number (PRN/Roll number)

+x: to hold the last digit of n

+s: to store the reversed number (initialize s = 0)

+Step 3: Input the number n

+  cin >> n

+Step 4: Loop while n > 0

+  a.
+Extract last digit: x = n % 10

+  b.
+Append digit to reversed number: s = s * 10 + x

+  c.
+Remove last digit from original number: n = n / 10

+Step 5: Print the reversed number s

+Step 6: End

 # Conclusion:
 Through the programs , The logic and operation of loops in C++ has been studied.